oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 # Appendix E. JSON Schema for JADN

-A JADN module has the following structure:
+A JADN package has the following structure:
 ```
 {
   "$schema": "https://json-schema.org/draft/2019-09/schema",